 Part 1 is an online survey and Part 2 is the submission of documentation approved by the local district governing board.
 The application is only intended for schools that are not currently on the DASS list.
 Please visit the Active DASS Schools list to determine if your school is already enrolled in DASS.

 Approval of the DASS Application is contingent upon completion of both Parts 1 and 2.
+Both parts must be completed by their respective submission deadlines.

 Part 1: Completing and Submitting the DASS Survey

-- Navigate to the online survey
+- Navigate to the online survey.

-- Complete all fields before submitting the survey (see Important Note)
+- Complete all fields before submitting the survey (see Important Note).

 Important Note: When determining a school's percentage of high-risk student for DASS eligibility, please use the school's current enrollment.
 A student is considered high-risk if he/she meets one of the high-risk criteria approved by the State Board of Education upon first enrollment at the school.
 If their high-risk status starts after first entry to the school, they cannot be counted as high-risk in this calculation. (e.g., John Doe is currently enrolled at the school as a Foster Youth.
 However, when he first enrolled, he was NOT a Foster Youth.
 John Doe may not be counted as Foster Youth on the DASS application.)